momochi000/typewar/README.md

 ## DONE

+#### The player should be able to activate any text fragment by typing.
+Need a text input manager that watches for keyboard inputs and selects the correct active fragments.
+  + Handle the case where multiple fragments start with the same word.
+    - I think we'll want to defer this and allow different skills to handle this situation in various ways.
+  + Need to clean up fragments when dead (at least put them in the graveyard)
+  + Ensure the proper arrays get the right fragments placed in them
 #### BUG: Enemy name doesn't display
 #### BUG: when a fragment that you're currently typing goes off screen, it never releases the keyboard focus (need to unbind)
 On further investigation, my guess was correct: A text fragment had exited the